Ivo-Balbaert/The_Way_to_Jai/1_What_is_Jai/1B_What_is_Jai - in depth.md

 3. Happy developers/users of Jai programs.

 4. Reducing the need for debugging.

+Jai is specifically meant to be a game programming language, where a game is defined as a program which:
+    * Runs in real-time.
+    * Is interactive.
+    * Renders some sort of 3D scene.
+    * Is targeted at modern gaming hardware like PCs and consoles.
+So Jai should be useable and be able to replace C++ for projects on the AAA scale.

 Keep in mind that the language is _designed for good programmers; it_ has no training wheels for beginners.
 For example: developers have to take care of manual memory management, handling memory is all important.